jeremytammik/tbc/a/1820_sheet_from_view.md

   }
 </pre>

-Als always, you can use [RevitLookup](https://github.com/jeremytammik/RevitLookup) to explore this data interactively yourself in your own model to see which properties are available where.
+Als always, you can use [RevitLookup](https://github.com/jeremytammik/RevitLookup) to explore this data interactively yourself in your own model to see which properties are available where and what other title block information may be of interest to your application.